The new trend of showering less

 Of course, this trend is also highly contested.
 Star Dwayne Johnson (“The Rock”) confessed that he likes to shower several times a day: with very cold water when he wakes up in the morning and with hot water after playing sports.
 Take care of the skin on your face with peels.

-According to the German publishing house Kunstmann, which published Hamblin’s bestseller “Clean: The New Science of Skin” in Germany, the European country spends 15,000 million euros (17,000 million dollars) a year on products. for body care.
+According to the German publishing house Kunstmann, which published the bestseller “Clean: The New Science of Skin” by Hamblin in Germany, the European country spends 15,000 million euros (17,000 million dollars) a year on products for body care.

 Actually, there is hardly any consensus about what protects the skin and what damages it.
 “Research in these fields is seldom independent from large cosmetic companies, “he adds.